 The difference between an intolerance and an allergy, you ask?

-Allergies show up on the lab tests
+Allergies show up on the lab tests.
+Intolerances do not.

 That's the only difference.